-The 2023 budget is based on the costs from homelessness programs transferred from City of Seattle and King County to the Authority, additional new fundings and new homelessness programs, and estimated general government and operating costs.
-The 2023 budget as adopted by the Implementation Board and Governing Committee is summarized below:
+The 2024 budget is based on the costs from homelessness programs transferred from City of Seattle and King County to the Authority, additional new fundings and new homelessness programs, and estimated general government and operating costs.
+Below are funding sources for the 2024 budget and program allocations.